by GeLi2001

 You can configure the Datadog MCP server using either environment variables or command-line arguments.

-file with your Datadog credentials:
+Create a .env file with your Datadog credentials:

 DD_API_KEY=your_api_key_here